canonical/snapcraft/docs/snapcraft-parts.md

 Optional fields are:

- * origin-type - A hint about the type of project that contains the part. (e.g. bzr, git, tar)
+ * origin-type - the type of project that contains the part. (e.g. bzr, git, tar)
+ * origin-branch - the source branch that contains the part.
+ * origin-commit - the source commit that contains the part.
+ * origin-tag - the source tag that contains the part.

 ### Note: